opf/openproject/docs/development/development-environment-docker/README.md

 ## GitLab CE Service

 Within `docker/dev/gitlab` a compose file is provided for running local Gitlab instance with TLS support.
-The provides a production like environment for testing the OpenProject GitLab integration against a community edition gitlab instance accessible on `https://gitlab.local`.
+This provides a production like environment for testing the OpenProject GitLab integration against a community edition GitLab instance accessible on `https://gitlab.local`.

 > NOTE: Configure [TLS Support](#tls-support) first before starting the GitLab service